DevOps-CSC519-591-791/HW4/README.md

 done
 ```

 I first tried to get the redis container ip address and read the current number of ips from the first argument of command.

+> Actually the ip address of docker container starts from `172.18.0.1` and increase one when a new container is built.
+But hard-coded ip address is not a decent way.

  After that I will generate a new port and use `docker-compose scale` to scale the app service to certain number.
 And at last I will add ports to redis key (serverSet).
 I used the [redis-bash-cli](https://github.com/caquino/redis-bash) to access redis from bash script directly.
 For some reason, after docker-compose scale, the data in redis will be reset.
 So when I add ports to redis key, I will actually enter a loop and add the original and new ports one by one to keep the data consistency (You can check the content of serverSet key in redis by running the command `redis-bash-cli -h $REDIS_IP SMEMBERS serverSet`).
 You can run the script of spawn/scale new container by the command `bash container-creator.sh [num of scale service]`.

 > eg. For first time spawn/scale an app container, I can run the command `bash container-creator.sh 1`.
 It will tell the bash script that the current number of ip is 1 and the newly-generated port is `3001`.
 Also, docker-compose will scale the app container to 2.
 Since there is one app container is already running after `docker-compose up`, scale the app container to 2 is actually add another app containers.
 And the script will also keep data in redis consist.
 For next time you want to spawn/scale an app container, you can just run the command `bash container-creator.sh 2`.